Friday, March 12, 2010

 29 Latvia

-B: Even if this was a Junior Eurovision entry I’d baulk at how puerile it was.
+B: If this was a Junior Eurovision entry, I’d still baulk at how puerile it is.

 A: It took four people to compose this?